 It is possible to use a hole saw without a pilot bit, and it can be preferable when cutting brittle materials such as tiles.
 This is because the center bit can crack the tile, making it better to go without.
 However, it will be trickier to make the hole exactly where you need it.

 The easiest way to do this without a pilot bit is to use an old-fashioned pencil or marker.
 Select the hole size you want, place the hole saw on the material in the correct position, then draw an outline around it.
 Then, you simply need to make sure the hole saw lines up with the outline before you start drilling.

 How Do You Change a Bit on a Hole Saw?

-The simplest way to achieve this is to insert a flat-head screwdriver into the slots in the hole saw and grip the arbor with a wrench.
-Twist the screwdriver and wrench in opposite directions, and the hole saw should start to spin free of the threads.
+The simplest way to change your hole saw bit is to insert a flathead screwdriver into the slots in the hole saw and grip the arbor with a wrench.
+Twist the screwdriver and wrench in opposite directions and the hole saw should start to spin free of the threads.

-If you have trouble detaching it, place the hole saw in a vice for extra purchase.
+If you are having difficulty detaching it, you can place the hole saw in a vice for greater purchase.

 How Do You Attach a Hole Saw to an Arbor?

 Make sure the arbor is firmly attached to the drill chuck.
 Select the correct size hole saw for the job and slide it over the pilot bit fixed to the drill.
 Turn the hole saw so the threads are correctly aligned and tighten until the hole saw can no longer turn.
 Some hole saws have a locking nut to hold them in place securely.
 You are now ready to start cutting holes.

 How Do You Remove the Wood From a Hole Saw?